Academic Staff

 - Qualitative research methods

 Sylvia was granted the Second Class National Teaching Achievement Award in the 2022 Higher Education (Undergraduate) Award by the Ministry of Education in China, the Teaching Award (Team) by the University Grants Committee in 2021, Teaching Excellence Award Finalist (Individual) in 2021, Teaching Innovation Award (Team) in 2019 and Excellence in Knowledge Transfer Award in 2013 by the City University of Hong Kong.
 She also got the Distinguished Alumni Award (Social Sciences) from the University of Hong Kong in 2020.
 Locally, Sylvia is Fellow of the Hong Kong Academy of Social Work.
 She has been the assessment panel member of RGC Competitive Research Funding Schemes for the Local Self-financing Degree Sector (Humanities and Social Sciences) since 2021.
-She is also the assessment panel member of the Social Workers Registration Board for qualification recognition review of social work programmes in Hong Kong.
 Internationally, she is the regional representative lead in the Positive Education Division of the International Positive Psychology Association.

 Prof. Dennis S.W.
 WONG, Ph.D., is currently Professor of Criminology & Social Work at Department of Social and Behavioural Sciences.
 He served as an associate dean at the College of Liberal Arts and Social Sciences from 2012-2019 and the Acting University Librarian from 2019-2020.
 His areas of teaching and research are criminology, youth studies, parents-child relationships, conflict management, and restorative justice.
 Prof Wong is honorary consultant on youth drugs abuse, school bullying, and offenders’ rehabilitation for governmental organizations in Hong Kong, Macau, and Singapore.
 He is one of the founding members of Asian Criminological Society, an active member of Asia Pacific Forum of Restorative Justice, and chairman / board member for a number of non-governmental organizations.
 Apart from publishing articles in local and international journals, he has published six books related to youth delinquency, school bullying, alternative to prosecution, mediation, and restorative justice.
 His areas of teaching and research are criminology, youth studies, parent-child relationships, conflict management, and restorative justice.